 Note that for an Ethernet-switched fronthaul network there are only up to eight priorities available and in a provider network other traffic might need at least one priority.
-So even if there is a lot of traffic with different need of QoS (e.g. for the User Plane Data) it will be good to keep down the total number of QoS levels.
+So even if there are many traffic streams with different QoS needs (e.g. for the User Plane Data) it will be good to keep down the total number of QoS levels.

-6.7.
+25 6.7.
 Message Ordering Considerations